 Various circumstances could occur during a job, increasing the challenges interpreters face, where they find it difficult to hear the speaker.
 It could be traced to bad interpreting equipment, a deficient sound system, the ineptitude of the technician, or a bad location of the interpreters’ booth.

-Still another of the challenges interpreters face is when the speaker speaks too fast, which does not give enough time for the interpreter to comprehend and translate the sentences into another language.
+Another of the challenges interpreters face is when the speaker speaks too fast, which does not give enough time for the interpreter to comprehend and translate the sentences into another language.
 Conference speakers who are not well versed in public speaking could also give interpreters a challenging time on the job.

 Moreover, another of the challenges interpreters face is caused by the speaker.
 For instance, the speaker leaves a fixed wired microphone and begins to walk around the stage to speak directly to the attendees.